lhr-solar/Embedded-Sharepoint/docs/README.md

 ### Install Script

+Note: Install tools for development on Ubuntu 22.04.
+Newer versions may break when installing Python packages.

 This script installs/removes necessary packages for embedded development.
 Running install.sh will prompt the user for installation or removal of all necessary packages.

 Usage: